 On July 25, 2023, Dr. Susan Wehry spoke about Optimal Engagement at a cocktail party held at the home of Judy Glickman Lauder and Leonard Lauder.
 Bernard Osher was recognized for his contribution to this important project.
 The Cedars partnered with the University of New England (UNE) to study better supports for people with dementia.
 An interdisciplinary group of UNE graduate students in healthcare fields dug deep into scientific literature to identify best practices, evidence-based strategies, and gaps in knowledge under the direction of Susan Wehry, MD, Associate Clinical Professor, UNE College of Medicine, who co-leads the initiative with Angela Hunt, RPT, MS, our Chief Innovation Officer.
 The team’s recommendations will be reviewed by panels which include people living with dementia.
 This feedback and insight will inform the development of widely accepted, person-centered best practices that will have a transformative impact on older adults living with dementia and their...

 Strategies to Help Your Parents Feel at Home in a Retirement Community Moving your parent(s) into a retirement community can be a very difficult process.
 We’ve met with hundreds of families and have put together some of the best tips we’ve seen for children to make the transition easier.
-Your family worked together to help your aging parents make a big decision: moving into a retirement community, like assisted living or long- term skilled nursing care.
+Your family worked together to help your aging parents make a big decision: moving into a retirement community, like assisted living or long-term skilled nursing care.
 Their lives are about to become safer, simpler, and more rewarding, and the transition to a retirement community does not need to be stressful.
 Our quick tips guide can get you started on moving elders with ease.
 Yes, moving a parent to a retirement community is a big change—a change for the better.
-These benefits include more opportunities to socialize, make new friends and engage in meaningful activities, with caring supportive staff...
+These benefits include more opportunities to socialize, make new friends and engage in meaningful activities, with caring supportive staff to...

 U.S. News & World Report’s, Best Nursing Home for 2020-21 has given The Cedars an overall rating of High-Performing for both Short-term and Long-term Care.
 The Cedars earned Best Nursing Homes status by achieving a rating of “High Performing,” the highest possible rating, for the care provided in both our short-term rehabilitation and long-term nursing care centers.
 U.S. News gives the designation of Best Nursing Home only to the top 21% of communities that satisfy U.S. News’ assessment of key services and consistent performance in quality measures.
 Now in its 11th year, the U.S. News Best Nursing Homes ratings and profiles offer comprehensive information about care, safety, health inspections, staffing and more for nearly all of the nation’s 15,000-plus nursing homes.
 The Best Nursing Homes ratings reflect U.S. News’ exclusive analysis of publicly available data using a methodology defined by U.S. News that evaluates factors that it has determined...